Stevinson/tech-book/book/commands/helm-commands.md

 Helm is a command that streamlines installing and managing Kubernetes applications.
 Think of it as a homebrew for Kubernetes.
 It has two parts:

-1. A client - helm
+1. A client - helm installed on a laptop

 2. A server - tiller.
-This manages releases of your charts.
+This manages releases of your charts. installed on a kubernetes cluster. receives commands from the client and deploys based on Helm charts.

 Charts are Helm packages that contain at least two things:

 * A description of the package: Chart.yaml

-* One or more templates, which contain Kubernetes manifest files
+* One or more templates, which contain Kubernetes manifest files.
+Deployments and services inside this folder. `values.yml` define values you can configure at deploy time.

 Helm charts have values file with the tags of the version numbers which have to be changed if you want to build a different version number.

+Helm allows you to package up your kubernetes app.

 ## Commands